StarPlayrX/SnakesAndLadders/README.md

 This code is subject to Copyright.

 This was from a coding test that I took.
 The game works great.
 And the code is clean.

+It is a fork (from another repository that I own.)
+I decided to consolidate my other accounts.